 - The first move plays one stone, the rest plays two stones each.

 - ▶ Connect 6.

 - ▶ Intuitively, in each turn the initiative goes to different players alternatively.

-- ▶ Still not able to prove it is a fair game (at 2014).
+- ▶ Still not able to prove the game is fair (at 2015).

 - The first player uses less resource.

 - For example: using less time.

 - ▶ Chinese chess.

 - A resource-auctioning scheme.

-- Unclear how to obtain a fair game.
+- Unclear about how to redesign a game to make it fair.